Pattern Matching

 // Pattern matching to handle different error types }), );

-We strongly recommend using the ts-pattern library for pattern matching.
+We strongly recommend using the ts-pattern for pattern matching.
 It provides excellent TypeScript support and ensures exhaustive matching.

 npm